 Nickelodeon – Like to watch Nick?
 Here is where to click.

 Nick Jr. – Nick for the Preschool crown.

 Official Star Wars Website – For Star Wars fans everywhere.

 PBS Kids – Games and activities connected to your favorite PBS programs, including Super Why, Arthur, Sesame Street, and Clifford.

 Scratch – Scratch is a programming language and an online community.
-Program and create you own interactive stories, games and animation and share with others.
-Includes video and step-by step guides.
+Program and create your own interactive stories, games, and animation and share with others.
+Includes video and step-by-step guides.

 Sports Illustrated for Kids – Covers all kinds of sports from around the world.

 Thomas the Tank – Calling all Thomas the Tank Engine fans!
 Stories, games, and fun.

 Wizarding World of Harry Potter – Harry Potter At Home to help children, parents, carers and teachers add a touch of Harry Potter magic to our new daily lives.